objecthub/swift-lispkit/README.md

 ## Current state

 In July 2016, _LispKit_ reached a major milestone in providing full support for `call/cc`.
-The recently implemented libraries supporting _ports_ and _promises_ are based on the [R7RS](http://www.r7rs.org) standard from 2013.
-Over time, it's my goal to base the implementation primarily on R7RS.
+The recently implemented libraries supporting _ports_, _promises_, and _bytevectors_ are based on the [R7RS (small)](http://www.r7rs.org) standard from 2013.
+Currently, support for libraries based on the R7RS specification is being added.
+Over time, it's my goal to base the implementation primarily on R7RS and fall back to R6RS only whne there is no corresponding specification provided by R7RS (e.g. for hash tables).

 Internally, _LispKit_ relies on [NumberKit](http://github.com/objecthub/swift-numberkit)
 for its support of numeric datatypes like rationals, complex numbers, and big integers.